 This next one is actually from my Kindle Fire tips and tricks page, but since it solves a common problem I'm posting it here as well.

 If you have a newer Kindle Fire, you're bound to discover (if you haven't already) that your lovely tablet doesn't come with the Flash player.

 WHAT!?
 Why not?!
 (Uh... do I need it?)

 Well, you'll find answers and the solution here:

-If you don't find what you need there, then post your question in the comments at the bottom of this page or on a related page of my site: for example, issues with connecting your Kindle Fire to your TV should go in the comments on that page.
+However, if you really want to contact me, please post your question in the comments at the bottom of this page, or on a related page of my site: for example, issues with connecting your Kindle Fire to your TV should go in the comments on that page.